cloudflare/cloudflare-docs/content/page-shield/how-it-works/malicious-script-detection.md

 ---
 pcx_content_type: concept
-title: Detecting malicious scripts and connections
+title: Malicious script and connection detection
-weight: 7
+weight: 2
 ---

-# Detecting malicious scripts and connections
+# Malicious script and connection detection

 Page Shield implements different mechanisms to determine if a script, or a connection made by a script, is malicious.
 These mechanisms are: